 It is absolutely imperative for the book review to be your original work.
 Make sure that you communicate information about the book with me before finalizing your choice.
 Finally, the review should be comprehensive and analytical as opposed to a summary report of the chapters.
-Book review is due on July 13.

 Please note that there will be no incomplete grades for the course.